argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 [Learn about Git steps](../docs/GIT.md)

 ```
 kubectl apply -f https://raw.githubusercontent.com/argoproj-labs/argo-dataflow/main/examples/106-git-pipeline.yaml
 ```

 ### [completion](https://raw.githubusercontent.com/argoproj-labs/argo-dataflow/main/examples/107-completion-pipeline.yaml)

-This example shows a pipelne running to completion.
+This example shows a pipeline running to completion.

-A pipeline that run to completion (aka "termianting") is one that will finish.
+A pipeline that run to completion (aka "terminating") is one that will finish.

 For a pipeline to terminate one of two things must happen:

 * Every steps exits successfully (i.e. with exit code 0).
 * One step exits successfully, and is marked with `terminator: true`.
 When this happens, all other steps are killed.

 ```
 kubectl apply -f https://raw.githubusercontent.com/argoproj-labs/argo-dataflow/main/examples/107-completion-pipeline.yaml